 Prosthetic valves can be mechanical or biological.
 There are a wide range of reported complications depending upon the variable methods of reporting, the make and model of the prosthesis, the site of implantation, comorbidities, and underlying left ventricular (LV) function, among other causes.

 The clinical course is heavily influenced by factors other than valve-related complications, for example, LV dysfunction, congestive heart failure, progression of disease in other valves, coronary disease, or pulmonary hypertension.

 Waiting Period

 Minimum — 3 months

-NOTE: If more than one waiting period applies (because of multiple cardiac conditions or other comorbid diseases), examine the driver for certification after the completion of the longest waiting period.

 Decision